Oleynikgit/blog/content/authors/admin/_index.md

     url: https://rund.ru

 # Short bio (displayed in user profile at end of posts)
-bio: Студент университета РУДН,занимаюсь Компьютерными и математическими науками.Параллельно изучая языки программирования такие как: С++ , Python , PostgreSQL , JavaScript , HTML , CSS , GO.
+bio: RUDN student working on developping and learning languages like: С++ , Python , PostgreSQL , JavaScript , HTML , CSS , GO.

 # Interests to show in About widget
 interests: